suprateembanerjeeisc/iris-agents/README.md

 molly(message='Recommend some good food spots for lunch', chat='travel') # Stateful molly(message='Recommend some good food spots for lunch')                # Stateless
 ```
-Agents can also be queried for a specified response format at runtime that supersedes their default response format
+An Agent can also be queried for a specified response format and reasoning effort at runtime that supersedes their default settings
 ```python
 class Restaurant(BaseModel):
     name: str